AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 Putting the issue of *conversion* aside for a moment, is it possible *in principle* for PoW and PoS chains to reflect one another?
 Yes.
 Additionally, PoR provides decisive advantages *both* for PoW chains *and* PoS chains, though there are some additional problems that must be solved, too.

 If a PoW chain is reflected in a PoS chain, then an attacker will likely need more than just computational resources to attack the PoW chain.
 Consider a PoW chain and a PoS chain that share a root token, and each chain hosts approximately 50% of the total supply.
-If the two chains have equal block production frequencies, then 50% of the network's security comes from each chain.
+If the two chains have equal block production frequencies, then (using \autoref{alg:weightof-ratio}) 50% of the network's security comes from each chain.

 Consider an attack on the PoW chain and presume that the difficulty on the PoW chain is constant over the attack, i.e., the PoW chain's difficulty doesn't adjust quickly enough to react to the attack.
 Additionally, assume the attacker has *not* been contributing to the network before the attack, i.e., their hash-rate is not accounted for in the PoW chain's difficulty.
 Given the two chains are mutually reflecting, half of the network's security is provided by the PoS chain (and thus immune to the attacker in this case).
 Therefore, a successful attacker -- *using the traditional method of mining a competing chain-segment in private* -- must generate more blocks than both chains combined.
 That means the attacker needs *twice* the honest hash-rate for a guaranteed successful attack.